 Have the group use sticky notes to post up reasons why your target persona would be on this journey in the first place.
 Odds are, you'll get a range of responses: everything from high-level goals, to pain points, to requested features or services.
 Group similar ideas and groom the stickies so you can design a story from them.

-Take a look at the photo included here.
+Take a look at the example provided in the call out of this section.
 This back story starts with the pain points – the reasons why Alana would be wanting something like Confluence in the first place.